Fytex/Fytex/README.md

 # What's up!
 You can call me Fytex

+> If you would like to contact me: Fytex#4389

 > If you would like to make me a millionaire, thanks in advance:

 [![paypal.me/fytex](https://ionicabizau.github.io/badges/paypal.svg)](https://www.paypal.me/fytex)